"I trust this law firm so much that I refer them friends and family. They are always there for you with advice and guidance." by A.S., Past Client

 Florida law provides for several different types of post-conviction motions including:

-- Motion to Set Aside or Vacate Judgment or Sentence - This motion can be filed up to two years after your sentence has become final.
+This motion can be filed up to two years after your sentence has become final.
 This motion can be filed for different reasons listed in Florida Rules of Criminal Procedure § 3.850, but the most likely reason is for ineffective assistance of counsel.
-For example, if you attorney did nothing to assist you in your criminal trial, and you were prejudiced at trial because of your attorney’s lack of attention, you can file this motion to have your judgment overturned.
+For example, if you attorney did not do enough to assist you in your criminal trial, and you were prejudiced at trial because of your attorney’s lack of assistance, then can file this motion to have your judgment overturned so that a new trial can be granted.

-- Petition for Writ of Habeas Corpus - If an appeal was not filed, or previous appeals were not successful, your attorney can file a writ of habeas corpus on your behalf.
+If an appeal was not filed, or previous appeals were not successful, your attorney can file a writ of habeas corpus on your behalf.
 You may only file this type of writ of habeas corpus if you were denied a constitutional right or if the trial court did not have jurisdiction over you.
-This is an exceptional remedy, rarely filed, and courts are hesitant to grant this type of writ.

 Finding a Criminal Appellate Attorney in Leon County, Florida